Fu Yu founders retire, sell 29.8% stake in company for S$58.3m

 Fu Yu's divestment and board changes were announced after the company called for a trading halt on Monday upon being queried by the Singapore Exchange for "unusual price and volume movements" in the firm's shares, which saw the counter spike 23.2 per cent or 6.5 Singapore cents to an intraday high of 34.5 cents at around 4pm.

-Trading of Fu Yu shares resumed on Tuesday, with the counter down 1.5 Singapore cents or 4.8 per cent at 29.5 cents as at 10.24am.
+Trading of Fu Yu shares resumed on Tuesday and closed 2.5 Singapore cents or 8.1 per cent lower at 28.5 cents.

 BT is now on Telegram!